visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  SetPickAttributes(atts) -> integer
   SetDefaultPickAttributes(atts) -> integer
-  ResetPickAttributes() -> integer

-atts : type
+atts : PickAttributes object
     A PickAttributes object containing the new pick settings.

-return value : integer
+return type : CLI_return_t
     All functions return 1 on success and 0 on failure.